Increased Overall Average Conversion Rate

 “The visual element of these ads definitely drove home the problem and really helped our team to understand the issue our customers were facing.
 There’s just no way this can be good for their experience on schuh’s website.”

-Seeing the problem up close, schuh’s e-commerce team agreed to run a 30-day Proof-of-Value (POV) with Namogoo to uncover the scale and effect of Online Journey Hijacking on their bottom line KPIs.
+Seeing the problem up close, schuh’s e-commerce team agreed to run a 30-day Proof-of-Value (POV) with Namogoo to uncover the scale and effect of Customer Journey Hijacking on their bottom line KPIs.

 “The main question to me was: How many of our users were actually seeing these ads?
 And what was the effect on our metrics?
 It made sense they would have a detrimental effect but we needed to test and confirm the actual scale and impact of these ads on our business.”